wuyue92tree/lv_micropython/README.md

 ### For JavaScript port

-You need Emscripten installed and working.
-There are lots of guides about that on the web, but here's the [official one](https://emscripten.org/docs/getting_started/index.html).

-Once you have Emscripten working, you also need to install the `clang` package:
-1. `cd <path to emsdk>`
-2. Make sure you have installed `cmake`, and then `./emsdk install clang-tag-e<sdk version>-64bit # for example: clang-tag-e1.38.31-64bit` (You can use `./emsdk list` to show the available packages)
-3. `./emsdk activate clang-tag-e<sdk version>-64bit`
+It is *strongly* recommended to use Emscripten 1.38.31.
+Newer versions have issues with the `clang` executable, which the MicroPython build system relies on.

+1. Install just the `emsdk` executable following the directions [here](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions).
+You do not need to run anything including and past `./emsdk install latest`.
+2. Run `./emsdk install fastcomp-clang-e1.38.31-64bit` to install Clang.
+3. Run `./emsdk install sdk-fastcomp-1.38.31-64bit` to install Emscripten SDK 1.38.31.
+4. Run `./emsdk activate sdk-fastcomp-1.38.31-64bit` to set 1.38.31 as the version to use.

 Now you can build the JavaScript port.

 1. `cd <path to lv_micropython>`
 2. `source <path to emsdk>/emsdk_env.sh`
 3. `git checkout lvgl_javascript`
-4. `git submodule update --init --recursive` (*can be very important!*)
+4. `git submodule update --init --recursive` (*very important!*)
 5. Build the MicroPython cross-compiler: `make -C mpy-cross`
 6. `cd ports/javascript`
 7. `make`
-8. Run an HTTP server that serves files from the current directory, and then browse to `/lvgl_editor.html` on the HTTP Server.(Or you can run the `build/micropython.js` in `node`)
+8. Run an HTTP server that serves files from the current directory, and then browse to `/lvgl_editor.html` on the HTTP Server.

 ## Super Simple Example